Tay-Sachs Carrier Screening

 - Alternatively, your GP may be willing to take your blood and send it to the Guy’s Hospital laboratory for screening.
 For this, they would need to contact the Guy’s Genetics department to check sample and postage requirements.

-- Jnetics community screening events are held periodically throughout the year, usually in north London, to identify carriers of Tay-Sachs disease as well as 8 other severe Jewish genetic disorders.
+- Jnetics screening services include two screening clinics run in partnership with the NHS.
+These are the Barnet Clinic for those based in London and the Virtual Clinic for those living outside of London.
+Participation in these allows you to find out if you are a of Tay-Sachs disease as well as 8 other severe recessive disorders.
 Although this service is run in partnership with the NHS, since NHS funding is not available for the other 8 conditions, this subsidised service costs £190.

 If you are not Jewish but have a history of Tay-Sachs disease in your family, your GP can refer you to a Regional Genetics Service for carrier testing covered by the NHS.